CXianRen/EEN020/note/lecture_7.md

   + $Mf = 0$
   + $f = u_2 + t(u_1-u_2)$
   + $u_1, u_2 \in null(M)$
+    + null space vs eigen vector
   + get t from a CAS(Maxima)
+    + CAS: computer algebra system.

+#### Planar scense
+  + why 7/8 points method will return unstable solution?
+    + PPT page 54 lecture 7.
+    + because the for point correspondences from a single 3d plane, there is a homography H such that $y=Hx$

+  + what can we do ?
+    + for calibrated setup
+      + 5-point method
+      + Find H and decompose into R and T
+    + for uncalibrated setup
+      + discard F if estimated from $>= 5$ planar correspndences
+        + might reuiqre many iterations
+          + so we can use DGEN-SAC (degenerate sample consensus)
+          + (? how to tell a mathce is in a same plane?, === how to get the H?)

+  + how can we tell it is a dominate plane in the scene?
+    +